NikolayS/postgresql-http-client/benchmarks.md

 Conclusion
 ===
-The "plsh" approach has an obvious drawback (additional `curl` process).
+The "plsh" approach has an obvious drawback: additional separate `curl` process is to be invoked for every query.
 As a result, it shows slower results compared to [pgsql-http](https://github.com/pramsey/pgsql-http) extension, written in C, and plpython2u-based function.